Education in Guyana: Secondary school

 Secondary schooling in Guyana is tiered.
 There are senior secondary schools, which tend to be more academic in orientation, junior secondary schools, Community High Schools and Secondary Departments of Primary Schools.
-Since the current reforms are phased, students who perform well in their primary school assessments are awarded places at top schools such as Bishops' High School, St. Stanislaus College, St. Joseph High School, St. Rose's High School, President's College and Queen's College rather than a school in their geographic catchment area.
+Since the current reforms are phased, students who perform well in their primary school assessments are awarded places at senior secondary schools such as Bishops' High School, St. Stanislaus College, St. Joseph High School, St. Rose's High School, President's College and Queen's College rather than a school in their geographic catchment area.

 For the most part, the curriculum offered in secondary schools is that of the CXC geared towards preparing students to leave secondary school with subject passes at the Caribbean Secondary Education Certificate (CSEC) or the Caribbean Advanced Proficiency Examination (CAPE).
 CSEC is equivalent to the UK's General Certificate of Secondary Education (GCSE) and CAPE to A-levels.
 The senior and junior secondary schools prepare students for the CSEC and CAPE qualifications, but the Community High Schools and secondary departments prepare students for the Secondary Schools Proficiency Examination (SSPE); students who do well on this exam may transfer to senior or junior secondary schools.
 Students attending senior or junior secondary schools attend from Grade 7 to Grade 11 for CSEC and move on to Grade 12 if interested in the CAPE qualification.
 Community High and students in secondary departments of primary schools, attend from Grade 7 to Grade 10.
 GCSE and A-level examinations are still offered in some schools but they are expected to be phased out as part of the educational reforms system.